Photo by Drew Hays on Unsplash

 Ignore adding interests if there's nothing outstanding or if it doesn't fit your story.

-Also, you don't need to add "languages" unless this is relevant to the job.
-Who cares if you have taken one year of Italian.
+Also, you don't need to add "languages" unless it is relevant to the job.
+Your beginner level of Italian is not very interesting or impressive.

 If you add Microsoft Office as your skills, god bless you.